-21.1.2 An employee is not required to deplete all of their sick leave before receiving shared leave for the purposes of pregnancy disability or for parental leave and may maintain up to forty (40) hours of vacation leave and up to forty (40) hours of sick leave in reserve.

-- 21.2.2 Employees may request or use shared leave for parental leave up to sixteen (16) weeks after the birth of placement of a child. - 21.3.2 The College will determine the amount of leave, if any, which an employee may receive.
-However, an employee will not receive more than five hundred twenty-two (522) days of shared leave, except that, the College may authorize leave in excess of five hundred twenty-two (522) days in extraordinary circumstances for an employee qualifying for the program because he or shethey are is suffering from an illness, injury, impairment or physical or mental condition which is of an extraordinary or severe nature. - An employee is not required to deplete all of their sick leave before receiving shared leave for the purposes of pregnancy disability or for parental leave and may maintain up to forty (40) hours of vacation leave and up to forty (40) hours of sick leave in reserve.
+- 21.1.2 An employee is not required to deplete all of their sick leave before receiving shared leave for the purposes of pregnancy disability or for parental leave and may maintain up to forty (40) hours of vacation leave and up to forty (40) hours of sick leave in reserve. - 21.2.2 Employees may request or use shared leave for parental leave up to sixteen (16) weeks after the birth of placement of a child. - 21.3.2 The College will determine the amount of leave, if any, which an employee may receive.
+However, an employee will not receive more than five hundred twenty-two (522) days of shared leave, except that, the College may authorize leave in excess of five hundred twenty-two (522) days in extraordinary circumstances for an employee qualifying for the program because they are suffering from an illness, injury, impairment or physical or mental condition which is of an extraordinary or severe nature.